rehierl/node-tree-outliner/3-3-0-design-4.md

 If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would automatically belong to the same section.
 Consequently, a type-1 section could not end inside of a type-1 sectioning node.

 Not associating sectioning nodes with their own section, therefore technically allows to let a type-1 section end inside of a type-1 sectioning node.
-However, this does not mean that there are no other reasons for or against such an option.
+However, this does not mean that it would be reasonable to let a type-1 section end before its sectioning node is being exited.
+Not associating sectioning nodes with their own section simply keeps that door open.

-Apart from that, allowing a type-1 section to end inside of a type-1 sectioning node would require that there would have to be descendant nodes that are not supposed to belong to the declared section.
-Consequently, the type-1 definition for an ordered tree would have to be inconsistent with the type-1 definition of an unordered tree.
+Apart from that, allowing a type-1 section to end inside of a type-1 sectioning node would require to allow nodes that are not supposed to belong to the declared type-1 section.
+Consequently, the type-1 definition of an ordered tree would have to be inconsistent with the type-1 definition of an unordered tree.

+**DEFINITION**
+A type-1 section contains all descendants of its sectioning node.

 <!-- ======================================================================= -->
 ## reduced sequence (1)